i2p/i2p.www/i2p2www/spec/i2cp.rst

 ```````````
 Deliver the payload of a message to the client.

 Sent from Router to Client.
-The client responds with a
-ReceiveMessageEndMessage_.
+If i2cp.fastReceive=true, which is not the default, the client responds with a ReceiveMessageEndMessage_.

 Contents
 ````````